munificent/craftinginterpreters/book/inheritance.md

 surrounding environment for the superclass since there is no superclass.
 The JVM will throw an exception and bring our interpreter to its knees.

-Heck, there are even simpler bad uses of super:
+Heck, there are even simpler broken uses of super:

 ```lox
 super.notEvenInAClass();